[Last updated December 16, 2024]

 Examples of claimable long-term care expenses can include:

-- •Your primary residence.
+- Your primary residence.

-- •The cost of nursing home or assisted living facility care.
+- The cost of nursing home or assisted living facility care.

-- •The price of enrolling in an adult day care center.
+- The price of enrolling in an adult day care center.

 Long-term care insurance gives older adults additional coverage that helps fill in the gaps to pay for care not covered by health insurance, such as for services that assist them with activities of daily living.
 Long-term care insurance expenses can be included in your unreimbursed medical expenses on your taxes.
 The cost of your premiums must exceed 7.5% of your annual adjusted gross income.
-For self-employed people, the insurance premium for long-term care coverage can be deducted if your business makes a profit during the tax year.

-- •Seniors aged 61 to 70 can claim up to $4,510.
+- Seniors aged 61 to 70 can claim up to $4,710.

-- •Seniors aged 71 and older can claim up to $5,640.
+- Seniors aged 71 and older can claim up to $5,880.

 If a cost is not deemed necessary for the care of an older person, it may not be tax deductible, even if the service is covered by long-term care insurance.
 Examples of nondeductible services include:

-- •Life insurance policies.
+- Life insurance policies.

-- •Funeral expenses.
+- Funeral expenses.

-- •Nonprescription medications.
+- Nonprescription medications.

-- •Cosmetic surgeries.
+- Cosmetic surgeries.

 Tax deductions for medical expenses can save seniors a lot of money.
 It’s important to know which expenses apply and the eligibility requirements for taking these deductions.
 Work with a trusted tax professional to know that your taxes are being filed properly and that you are maximizing your deductions.